rtoal/ple/gdscript/README.md

 [Godot Engine Contributions](https://docs.godotengine.org/en/stable/contributing/how_to_contribute.html)

 ## Extra Facts About GDScript:
 One feature that is not included in GDScript is catching exceptions.
 Unlike most other languages, GDScript does not have a way to catch exceptions similar to how the try... catch keywords work.
-In response to the suggestion of including a exception catching mechanism, the developer stated that:
+In response to the suggestion of adding a way to handle potential exceptions similar to how `try...catch` works in other languages, the developer stated that:
 > Exceptions won't happen.
 Godot is designed for things to keep working even if state is inconsistent, while at the same time reporting errors